-Note: The role Both includes initiatives in which at least one lbero-American country performs this role, but also those in which both roles coincide, i.e. initiatives with at least two lbero-American countries, one of them acting as provider and the other as recipient.
+Note: The role Both includes initiatives in which at least one Ibero-American country performs this role, but also those in which both roles coincide, i.e. initiatives with at least two Ibero-American countries, one of them acting as provider and the other as recipient.

 In fact, Graph IV.12 shows how Ibero-American countries acted as providers in 86.8% of the Bilateral SSC initiatives registered in 2019.
-Consequently, their participation under the other roles was more specific: the recipient role barely explains 6.8% of the exchanges, while the coincidence of both roles was only identified in 6.4% of the total.6
+Consequently, their participation under the other roles was more

-6 As explained in Graph IV.12's methodological note, this 6.4% considers two different cases: the first refers to initiatives in which at least one Ibero-American country performs the role Both; the second refers to cases in which "both roles" coincide, as at least two Ibero-American countries participate, one of them acting as provider and the other as recipient.
+6 As explained in Graph IV.12's methodological note, this 6.4% considers two different cases: the first refers to initiatives in which at least one lbero-American country performs the role Both; the second refers to cases in which "both roles" coincide, as at least two lbero-American countries participate, one of them acting as provider and the other as recipient.